-The website with student information for course syllabi describes the student information technology (IT) services and competencies.
+The student resources website describes student information technology (IT) services and competencies.
 In brief, students should have access to a current and reliable computer or tablet (Windows or Mac) and internet connectivity.
 Students are also expected to have basic computer skills.
 Visit the student information website above for more details and how you can receive technology assistance, if needed.